 That and the fact that it simply works well for me personally are the key reasons why it’s currently my recommended desensitizing spray.

-As always, I first tested it on my forearm and waited to see how my skin reacted.
+Just to be safe, I first sprayed some on my forearm to see how my skin reacted.
 No problem there, so I went ahead with spraying my penis.

 I gently rubbed it onto my penis head, finding no tingling sensation, which is a good sign.
 It was easy to rub in, and then I waited.
 10 minutes later, I used a damp cloth to give myself a quick wipe, and was good to go.

 The instructions tell you to apply 3 to 10 sprays, but I found 1 spray was plenty.
 I later tried 2 and 3 sprays as an experiment, but the numbing was too strong.

 I could definitely feel some numbing on the area where I’d applied it, so I’m glad I didn’t rub it into the whole penis.
 But I had no problems getting an erection with some help from my partner, even with the numbing feeling there.

 And during sex, I still felt enjoyable sensations as usual, just without that extreme sensitivity that I often feel on the head.
 This is a particular problem for me at the start – that initial squeeze at penetration can sometimes set me off on its own.

 So I was pleased to feel that sensation lessened, which helped me get past the initial difficulty and into more flowing sex.
 And that first time I tried it, I lasted considerably longer than normal – just over 10 minutes!
 So we were both very pleased with the result.